-An eligible displaced person who rents a replacement dwelling is entitled to a payment not to exceed \$7,200 for rental assistance.
+Except under Housing of Last Resort, an eligible displaced person who rents a replacement dwelling is entitled to a payment of as much as \$7,200 for rental assistance (see Sec.
+7.10).
 This limit does not apply to a 90-day homeowner-occupant described in Sec.
 7.8.6.
 Calculate the payment by taking 42 times the amount obtained by subtracting the base monthly rental for the displacement dwelling from the lesser of the following amounts:

-- 1. The monthly rent and estimated average monthly cost of utilities for a comparable replacement dwelling. - The monthly rent and estimated average monthly cost of utilities for the DS&S-compliant replacement dwelling actually occupied by the displaced person.
+- 1. The monthly rent and estimated average monthly cost of utilities for a comparable replacement dwelling. - 2.
+The monthly rent and estimated average monthly cost of utilities for the DS&S-compliant replacement dwelling actually occupied by the displaced person.